AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 - Install dependencies with `yarn`.
 This will also install the dependencies for the client and server via `postinstall` scripts.
 After the installation is complete, it will also initializes [Husky][husky] Git hooks via the `prepare` script.
+- Install VSCE globally with `yarn global add @vscode/vsce`.
+This is needed to generate the `.vsix` file.
 - Create a new branch with `git checkout -b <branch-name>`.
 Example: `git checkout -b feature/add-some-feature`.
 Please add `feature/` or `fix/` prefix to your branch name, and refer to the issue number if there is one.
 Example: `fix/42`.
 - Open the project **root** folder in VSCode.